AbstractSDK/cw-orch-workshop/README.md

 All the quests are explained as comment inside the code.
 They all start with `QUEST #x.y`.
 If you are looking for a quest, you can search the whole folder for those symbols !
 For instance for the first quest, look for `QUEST #1.1`.

+The solutions are located inside the `solution` branch of this repository.
+[You can access them online](https://github.com/AbstractSDK/cw-orch-workshop/tree/solution), or by running `git checkout solution` inside this repo.

 ## Quest 1

 This quest is aimed at introducing the cw-orch setup.
 You have 3 different quests: